-I am a data scientist/computational social scientist and a PhD candidate in Political Science at UC Berkeley.
-I am also a Graduate Fellow at the Data-intensive Social Sciences Lab (D-Lab) and Data Science Education Program at UC Berkeley and a co-organizer for the upcoming Summer Institute in Computational Social Science in the San Francisco Bay Area.
+I am a behavioral data scientist and a PhD candidate in Political Science at UC Berkeley.
+I am also a data science fellow for the Data-intensive Social Sciences Lab (D-Lab), a data science education program fellow at UC Berkeley, and a co-organizer for the upcoming Summer Institute in Computational Social Science in the San Francisco Bay Area.

 I've taught computational social science at the graduate level as a lead instructor.
-I am passionate about making data science accessible and inclusive.
+I am passionate about making data science accessible.